|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The long term corrosiveness of LiF/BeF2 is presently not known to this author.

 A major problem with LiF/BeF2 is that the stable isotope Be-9 absorbs neutrons to become Be-10 which is a beta emitter with a half life of 2.5 million years.
 Once formed Be-10 needs to be safely isolated from the environment for at least 25 million years.
 This radioactive salt could easily become one of the worst environmental toxin problems known to man.
-In the view of this author the parties that are seriously considering use of this salt mixture in MSRs have no concept of the long term environmental problems the Be-10 will likely cause.
+In the view of this author the parties that are seriously considering use of this salt mixture in MSRs have no concept of the long term environmental problems the Be-10 may cause.

 OTHER MSR ISSUES: